 The next treat was the guild meeting and for me it was wonderful!
 I was given all the time in the world to talk!
 As it was not one of the regularly scheduled meetings, only those who had a very specific interest in the topic of my talk attended and so I was able to add a lot of material that I don’t normally show to more general audiences.
 I had a lot of fun with that.
 I also got to meet up once again with some familiar faces from Braids 2012 and meet some Weavolution and Online Guild members face to face.

-And then came the workshop…only one day…so, super intensive!
+And then came the weave-along…only one day…so, super intensive!

 Frankie’s daughter Katie had learned some backstrap weaving techniques on a visit to Peru and so, although she is not a member of the Study Group, she joined the more experienced weavers in creating complementary-warp pick-up patterns on wide warps.
-I provided the warps and used a yarn which I knew would encourage and train the participants to practice good shed-opening techniques.
+We used a yarn which I knew would encourage and train the participants to practice good shed-opening techniques.
 I really feel that they will be able to confidently take on most kinds of yarn after their experience with the warp thread we used in class.

 Things did not come together straight away and, of course, no one can expect them to.
 I was really amazed how a good lunch break recharged the batteries and it was such a joy to see how well everyone was working with their warp after the break.
 Beautiful patterns started to appear and I do hope that everyone will keep the momentum going and finish this piece soon.